tj-wells/coti-docker-method/README.md

 To ensure that the images are produced in a fully transparent and open-source way, the images are built publicly using Github Actions in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this Dockerhub registry</a>.
 All of the code and workflow runs involved in the build process are fully automated, transparent, and can be inspected in the github repository linked above.

+# How do I monitor my node?

+Using Docker makes it easy to add other applications and services to your Coti node.
+See my guide <a href="https://github.com/tj-wells/coti-node-monitoring" target="_blank">here</a> to learn how to set up a monitoring dashboard for Coti nodes.

 # STAY COTI

 Stay Coti. ️‍🔥